ARGOeu/argo-web-api/doc/v2/docs/tenants.md

 Name                                     | Description                                                                            | Shortcut
 ---------------------------------------- | -------------------------------------------------------------------------------------- | ------------------
 GET: List Tenants        | This method can be used to retrieve a list of current tenants          | [ Description](#1)
-GET: List a specific tenant         | This method can be used to retrieve a specific metric tenant based on its uuid.          | [ Description](#2)
+GET: List a specific tenant         | This method can be used to retrieve a specific metric tenant based on its id.          | [ Description](#2)
 POST: Create a new tenant  | This method can be used to create a new tenant | [ Description](#3)
 PUT: Update a tenant |This method can be used to update information on an existing tenant | [ Description](#4)
 DELETE: Delete a tenant |This method can be used to delete an existing tenant | [ Description](#5)